-Whilst in conversation with a valued friend, a few days ago, be invited us to accompany him to one of Mrs. Lizzie Armstead's public seances, at her rooms, Washington Street, Boston.
+Whilst in conversation with a valued friend, a few days ago, he invited us to accompany him to one of Mrs. Lizzie Armstead's public seances, at her rooms, Washington Street, Boston.

-between forty and fifty persons, mostly ladies.
+Accepting the invitation, we were soon part of an audience of between forty and fifty persons, mostly ladies.
 The medium sat quietly in her chair, while several of the circle sung.
-In a few minutes she was under control, which lasted through a series of company received tests.
-Sometimes the medium would call out which called forth the word of recognition from those to whom she was the medium of communication.
+In a few minutes she was under control, which lasted through a series of changed influences nearly two hours.
+Some dozen or more of the company received tests.
+Sometimes the medium would call out names in full.
+In all cases she appeared to touch some incident which called forth the word of recognition from those to whom she was the medium of communication.
 Our friend, who has lost a much loved wife, was addressed, her name being spoken through the medium.
-We got nothing, but left the circle impressed with the idea that Mrs. Wildes, formerly Mrs. Armstead, was one of the few test mediums who will be certain to touch some circumstance in guess-work.
-Accordingly we took pains to learn all we could of her mediumistic career, and was readily admitted to a private scance with the lady.
+We got nothing, but left the circle impressed with the idea that Mrs. Wildes, formerly Mrs. Armstead, was one of the few test mediums who will be certain to touch some circumstance in one's life to place her manifestations altogether out of the pale of guess-work.
+Accordingly we took pains to learn all we could of her mediumistic career, and was readily admitted to a private seance with the lady.
 It did not need a test to convince us that Mrs. Wildes is a medium.
 One glance in her eyes, which evince at all times that strange expression which belongs solely to abnormal states, was sufficient.
 What might come in the way of test was another matter.
-She is about thirty-two or thirty-three years of age, of French extraction on the father's side, and a descendant of of Spanish extraction on that of the mother.
-Since she was only astounding to those with whom she came in contact.
+She is about thirty-two or thirty-three years of age, of French extraction on the father's side, and a descendant of Lafavette, who is said to be one of her controling spirits, and of Spanish extraction on that of the mother.
+Since she was only fiftcen years old she has been subjected to spirit-influences strangely astounding to those with whom she came in contact.

-Her first knowledge of her medium powers was the result of a rapid repetition of rappings about her feet and all around, as she was sugged washing the stairs.
-A gentleman who had heard of Spirittalism suggested a sitting, after which she was entranced alone for a space of thirteen hours.
+Her first knowledge of her medium powers was the result of a rapid repetition of rappings about her feet and all around, as she was engaged washing the stairs.
+A gentleman who had heard of Spiritualism suggested a sitting, after which she was entranced alone for a space of thirteen hours.
 She was promised no great things by the invisibles, but what they promised was mostly performed.
 Her gifts are varied.
-She is a natural clairvoyant, and often made to see events of national and world-wide importance which are veritable producties.
+She is a natural clairvoyant, and often made to see events of national and world-wide importance which are veritable prophecies.

 Sometimes writing appears on her arm and hand.
 She speaks occasionally Italian, German, and French, or, correctly speaking, spirits influence her to speak, or speak through her in these languages.
 She was used by an Italian spirit whilst we sat with her.
 She declares that she has no knowledge of any of these languages save the French.
 One spirit that controls her gives the name of Abernethy.
-Another, an Indian, of eleven years' acquaintance, is called Arcab.
+Another, an Indian, of eleven years' acquaintance, is called Arcah.

-President Lincoln, when he was in the form, was gratified at receiving a communication from his spirit-child Willie, through Mrs. Wildes, and sent her a beautiful letter in acknowledgment, Several striking incidents in our past career were given, evidence sufficient to us that a more than ordinary faculty, or power, is with the medium.
+President Lincoln, when he was in the form, was gratified at receiving a communication from his spirit-child Willie, through Mrs. Wildes, and sent her a beautiful letter in acknowledgment.
+Several striking incidents in our past career were given, evidence sufficient to us that a more than ordinary faculty, or power, is with the medium.